amvarani/Plant_Annotation_TEs/README.md

 Rscript plot-AGE-Copia.R
 ```

 This will generate two PDF files showing the histogram plot of the LTR ages.
-The dashed horizontal lines represents the median, while the horizontal  line represent the mean (in Mya).
+The dashed vertical lines represents the median, while the vertical line represent the mean (in Mya).

 ![image](https://user-images.githubusercontent.com/3044067/198373570-040b9dd7-dcda-4fe8-bae7-f0c748058d03.png)